An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

-\item \textbf{(iv) Güclütürk et al.\cite{audiovisual_resnet}:} The entire audio signal of each clip is sampled at 16,000 HZ using the librosa library\cite{librosa}, resulting in a 244,832-D vector to represent each clip-level audio signal.
-For each iteration, we randomly select a continuous 50,176-D sub-vector from the clip-level vector as the clip-level audio representation.
+\item \textbf{(iv) ResNet \cite{audiovisual_resnet}:} The entire audio signal of each clip is represented as a 244,832-D vector using the librosa library \cite{librosa}.
+For each training iteration, it randomly selects a continuous 50,176-D sub-vector from the clip-level vector as the clip-level audio representation.
 Then, a $17$-layer ResNet is employed, where a FC layer is attached at the top of it.
-The model training is achieved using the SGD optimizer with initial learning rate of 0.0002, weight decay of 0.0005 and momentum of 0.9 while the MSE is employed as the loss function.

-\item \textbf{(v) Li et al. \cite{crnet}:} The entire audio signal of each clip is converted to a 244,832-D vector using the librosa library \cite{librosa}, which is then used as the clip-level audio representation.
+\item \textbf{(v) CRNet \cite{crnet}:} The entire audio signal of each clip is converted to a 244,832-D vector using the librosa library \cite{librosa}, which is then used as the clip-level audio representation.
 The ResNet-34 model is employed to process this audio representation to extract the clip-level audio personality features, from which the CR-block and ETR are used to jointly predict five personality traits.
-The entire audio model is trained using the SGD optimizer with initial learning rate of 0.0002, weight decay of 0.0005 and momentum of 0.9 and the Bell loss is employed as the loss function.

-\item \textbf{(vi) Suman et al. \cite{suman2022multi}:} The raw audio clip is re-sampled to 16 kHz.
-The spectrogram of the audio is then created, and these features are framed into non-overlapping examples of 0.96s.
+\item \textbf{(vi) VGGish \cite{suman2022multi}:} The raw audio clip is re-sampled and encoded as spectrogram features, which are framed into non-overlapping examples of 0.96s.
 A pre-trained VGGish CNN is then introduced to extract audio personality features from each spectrogram frame.
 The features of all frames are finally concatenated and fed to a MLP consisting of FC layers and a sigmoid layer to make a clip-level personality prediction.
-The entire audio model is trained using the SGD optimizer with initial learning rate of 0.001, weight decay of 0.0005 and a momentum of 0.9, and the Bell loss is employed as the loss function.

 \end{itemize}